• Skip to primary navigation

 Simple Voltage Splitter Circuit using uA741 Op-Amp

-This is helpful for projects that require two power supplies but only have one source of power.
+Circuit is good for project that need two power supplies but have only one power source.

 Circuit Working: